TuringNPcomplete/Predicting-Auction-Sale-Price-EnsemblesvsNeuralNet/README.md

 6. A simple Neural network can show superior performance on structured data.
 A 2-layer neural network in which the categorical variables (i.e features with cardinality < 1000) were handled using embeddings showed a 1.93% improvement in RMSE compared to the _best_ random forest model.
 It also outperformed the xgboost regressor even after the hyperparameters were tuned.

 7. There is some benefit to be derived by using an ensemble of models.
-In this project, each time, the neural network was combined with any of the trees, a superior performance always ensues.
+In this project, each time, the neural network was combined with any of the trees, a superior performance always ensued.
 The best performance was obtained from the combination of neural network and the xgboost model.